Alisadaintanvir/turtle-crossing/README.md

 ## Gameplay
 -Use the Up arrow key to move the player turtle upwards.
--Avoid colliding with the moving cars.
+-Avoid colliding with moving cars.
 -Successfully cross the road to earn points and advance to the next level.
 -The game ends if the player collides with a car.